Volkansari3/stellar-age-prediction-from-galah/README.md

   - Imputed missing data where appropriate.
   - Removed rows with excessive missingness or invalid values.
 - Normalized all numerical features for neural network input.
+- Reduced dimensionality to focus on 131 relevant features.
 - Final shape of the dataset: `900,000 samples × 131 features`

 ---